Which of the following is an example of referent power?

 D. Monetary reimbursement for federal charges

-Which of the following characters is least likely to be involved in a fraud?
+Which of the following is not a form of vendor fraud?

 A. Bank robberies are more costly than frauds